Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 The game section will fetch data from opentdb.com's database in order to populate the question and answer area.
 I have created js functions to randomise the answers for each question and opentdb keeps track of the number of questions answered.
 For the player, A progress bar and question counter will provide visual feedback to the user to see how many question are left.
 The players score will also appear in a counter in the HUD section.
 Each time the player answers a question it will move onto the next question and the HUD elements will update accordingly.
 Players also have the option to restart the game should they choose by clicking a button beneath the game answer area.

-### Final Scores Section
+### Final Scores Page

-Once the game concludes the player is brought to the end game page where they are notified of how many answers they got right.
+Once the game concludes the player is brought to the end game page where they are notified of h .ow many answers they got right.
 It then provides a form box for the player to enter a username.
 The "Save" button wont function until an input has been made into the form.
 The social media links and challenge statements also return to encourage users to share the game with friends.

+### High Scores Page

+After the user has saved their username, it will be paired with the score they recieved on their last attempt at the game.
+This section is programmed to only display the top 5 scores achieved.
+At this time, the game runs off local storage so it will display the top 5 scores from those who have played the game on the local system.

 ## Features to be Implemented

 ### Timer

 I want to limit the amount of time the user has to answer questions by implementing a timer set to 10 seconds.
 This will put pressure on the player but should enhance enjoyment levels by increasing the challenge.

-### Right / Wrong Feedback

-I want to have the option buttons change color to give the player feedback whether they got the right or wrong answer.

-### Different Final Score Responces

-I want to implement different messages to appear depending on how well the player did.

 ## Technologies Used